 1. Create and post shareable content

 You can post content in various formats on LinkedIn to draw attention and expand your brand visibility.
-For example, you can create and publish blog posts, infographics, polls, podcasts, shareable presentations, and carousel posts on the platform.
+For example, you can create and publish blog posts, infographics, polls, social media podcasts, shareable presentations, and carousel posts on the platform.

 2. Provide insights into your products/services